dmdtutorials-com/ExtentionStoppR/README.md

 *Type 2 has only been tested with Linewise, if it doesnt work on another extention, create a pull request or submit an issue :D*

+# How to Disable (Type 2):
+- Simply press `Reload + Power Button` and it'll reboot your chromebook back to normal.